bandprotocol/slate/source/index.html.md

 Band Protocol nodes via [JSON RPC](https://www.jsonrpc.org/specification) without passing through another layer of client-side libraries.

 Band Protocol is still in its pre-alpha development phase.
-Any of the following APIs can change without notice.
+You can reach the testnet node at `testnet.bandprotocol.com:26657` Any of the following APIs can change without notice.

 # Primitives